 Traditionally, the tails of Rottweilers were docked to prevent injury in their roles as working dogs, doing jobs such as pulling carts or herding animals.
 In modern times, some owners have their Rottweilers’ tails docked for appearances or to compete in dog shows.

-Whether you have a Roman, or German Rottweiler we recommend choosing one of the best dog foods specially for Rottweilers to support their large muscle mass, healthy coat, and avoid chronic issues like flaky and dry skin.
+Whether you have a Roman or German Rottweiler we recommend choosing one of the best dog foods, especially for Rottweilers to support their large muscle mass, and healthy coat, and avoid chronic issues like flaky and dry skin.